-Camping: One of the most neat and clean organized campings of the Cyclades, is located in Katapola.
-It is a family run business and if you are travelling on budget,”Kastanis” is your place to stay!
+Camping: One of the neatest and most clean organized campings of the Cyclades, is located in Katapola.
+It is a family-run business and if you are travelling on a budget, “Kastanis” is your place to stay!

-Scuba diving: If you want to live the Big-blue-experience the whole way, see a magnificent seabed, swim in sea caves full of sponges and explore rusty shipwrecks (not to mention the amazing underwater photos you will take), you can have a scuba and free diving lesson with the experienced team of “Amorgos diving”
+Scuba diving: If you want to live the Big-blue-experience the whole way, see a magnificent seabed, swim in sea caves full of sponges, and explore rusty shipwrecks (not to mention the amazing underwater photos you will take), you can take a scuba and free-diving lesson with the experienced team of “Amorgos diving”

 Amorgos is a fairly small rocky island but due to its relatively high hills, small distances can take relatively more time to reach.

-Katapola port is at the South part of the island whereas Aegiali port is at the North.
+Katapola port is in the South part of the island whereas Aegiali port is in the North.
 The distance between them is around 20km.
 The ride can be very enjoyable during daylight.
 It offers amazing landscape views, you will come across many bands of goats and if you are lucky enough, you will witness the phenomenon of “cloud dancing” across the mountain slopes!
-During night though, driving can be fatiguing or even a bit stressful, since there is merely any light.
-It would be wise to chose your arriving/departing port in accordance with the location of your accommodation.
+At night though, driving can be fatiguing or even a bit stressful, since there is merely any light.
+It would be wise to choose your arriving/departing port in accordance with the location of your accommodation.

-The island has a good public bus network offering routes to almost all villages, sites and beaches.
-Buses is the cheapest way to move around the island.
-Of course if you are not travelling very low budget, renting a car is recommended especially if you don’t like timetables and want to discover hidden gems on your own time.
+The island has a good public bus network offering routes to almost all villages, sites, and beaches.
+Buses are the cheapest way to move around the island.
+Of course, if you are not travelling very low budget, renting a car is recommended especially if you don’t like timetables and want to discover hidden gems on your own time.